Westbrook has triple-double as Rockets beat Raptors 119-109 - WHIZ News

 TIP-INS

-Raptors: Lowry, who went 0 for 11 from 3-point range in Tuesday’s loss to Miami, made a pull-up 3 for his first shot of the game Thursday. … Toronto recalled C Dewan Hernandez from the G-League, but he did not play.
+Raptors: Lowry, who went 0 for 11 from 3-point range in Tuesday’s loss to Miami, made a pull-up 3 for his first shot of the game Thursday. … The Raptors lost consecutive games for the first time this season. … Toronto recalled C Dewan Hernandez from the G-League, but he did not play.

 UP NEXT